fireflyjars-cloud/Firefly-Financial/README.md

 ## 🎯 The Under-50% Goal — The Transformation Milestone

 Most people have no idea how much of their income is being consumed by living expenses.
-Rent, utilities, subscriptions, car payments — it quietly adds up to 70%, 80%, sometimes more.
+Rent, utilities, subscriptions, car payments — it quietly adds up to 70%, 80%, oftentimes more.
 And they wonder why there’s nothing left at the end of the month.

 The Firefly system draws a clear line: **your fixed living expenses must be 50% or less of your net income.**